Fashion Styling & Art Direction BA(Hons)

 Choosing this option will enhance your industry experience and skills while studying.

-How you’ll study during your placement year
+How you’ll study during your professional placement

 You’ll spend time working in a professional context, as part of a business or organisation.
 This can be in one role, or up to three, and must be for a minimum of 24 weeks.